 At the end of the day, more research is needed to draw out a definite conclusion.

-5BCAAs promote fat loss and even fight off obesity in women.
+5BCAAs for women promote fat loss and even fight off obesity.
 A 2011 study published in the Journal of Nutrition demonstrated that subjects consuming just 12g per day BCAA through their diet had a 30% higher risk of obesity than those who consumed 15g daily from a BCAA supplement (21).

 One study on competitive wrestlers saw that consuming a high protein calorie-restricted diet lost 3.5 pounds and 0.6% more body fat when they added in BCAAs over 19-days (22).